Reef Check’s E-News

 Monitoring subtropical rocky reefs in South East Queensland

 Following the success of our flagship GBR project, Reef Check Australia's South East Queensland (SEQ) project was established in 2007 to monitor rocky reef sites between the Gold Coast, Brisbane area, and Sunshine Coast.
-In 2012, we expanded to include the fringing reefs of the Fraser Coast.

 South East Queensland (SEQ) is a transitional area where tropical, sub-tropical and temperate species all exist within the same habitat area.
 As habitat and species shifts may be likely as a result of climate change, as well as pressures from anthropogenic threats, this transitional area is gaining recognition as an important area to study and protect (Wallace, Fellegara, Muir, & Harrison, 2009).